shubham-666/shubham-666-Cab-System-Scaler-Project/README.md

-Welcome to my project!
-This is a Cab Booking App made with MERN stack.
-It lets users quickly and easily book cabs with multiple options and price variations.
-With this App, users can effortlessly reach their destination in the minimum time and price.
+Welcome to our Cab Booking App, built using the MERN stack.
+Our platform provides a seamless and efficient way for users to book cabs, offering various options and pricing structures.
+With our app, reaching your destination becomes a hassle-free experience, optimized for both time and cost.

-dijkstra algorithm (Python) calculates the shortest path using the source and destination fetched from the user.
-Once the shortest path has been calculated, the website will display the estimated time and distance of the trip to the user, as well as the price calculated according to the formula 10rs/min(cab GO).
-Python file for the Shortest path is called using Child-process(NodeJs library)
+Behind the scenes, our system utilizes the Dijkstra algorithm, implemented in Python, to calculate the shortest route based on user-provided source and destination points.
+Once the optimal route is determined, the app displays estimated travel time and distance.
+The pricing is dynamically calculated using a formula of 10rs/min for cab GO, ensuring cost transparency for users.
+To execute the Python-based shortest path calculation, we use the Child-process library in Node.js.

-The user gets notified through the Nodemailer email service used on the website, as soon as the user books the cab detailed mail is sent to the user about the price, timestamp of booking, cab name, etc. The driver would also receive the optimized route through their navigation system, ensuring they take the most efficient path to the destination.
+As a user, you can expect prompt notifications through our integrated Nodemailer email service.
+Upon booking a cab, you'll receive a detailed email confirmation containing trip specifics such as the price, timestamp of booking, cab details, and more.
+Simultaneously, our drivers receive the optimized route on their navigation systems, ensuring they take the most efficient path to your destination.

-No cab should have an overlapping start and end time - as the user booked a cab he/she cannot book another cab till the duration of the booked trip is completed.
-Responsive design web design users can use the web application on mobile devices also with the best user experience.

-Admins can view all the user's email id, the number of cabs they have booked who booked cabs from the website, Admins can also view the total number of cabs that have been booked by all users its id, what time, email of the user, etc.
+We've implemented a smart booking system to avoid overlapping start and end times.
+This means that once a user has booked a cab, they won't be able to book another until the current trip is completed.
+Additionally, our website boasts a responsive design, offering an excellent user experience on both desktop and mobile devices.

+For administrators, we provide the capability to view a comprehensive list of user email IDs and the number of cabs they've booked.
+This valuable insight helps admins track user activity and preferences.
+Moreover, admins can access detailed records of all cab bookings, including timestamps, user emails, and other relevant data.

+We're committed to making your cab booking experience convenient, efficient, and transparent.
+With our platform, you're in control, and we're here to ensure you reach your destination with ease.

 #### while ReactJs and NodeJs are structured using an atomic design model